the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 ## Having issues?
-If not seeing green dot in the top left inside SideQuest and instead finding it to be purple or yellow, If purple it means another device is connected, try disconnecting your headset if you are in Wireless mode and it should resolve else try all the solutions below.
+If not seeing green dot and the phrase (Connected) followed by a string of numbers (Your Quests IP) in the top left inside SideQuest and instead finding it to be purple or yellow, If purple it means another device is connected, try disconnecting your headset if you are in Wireless mode and it should resolve else try all the solutions below.

 #### Supported Devices
 The Oculus Quest is the only supported device by SideQuest, you will need a PC to install applications and games with SideQuest as it is not installed onto the Quest device it's self, The Oculus GO is no longer properly supported, and we can do little to help with any issues installing apps to a GO, unsupported devices are as follows, Tablets, Nintendo Labo, GearVR, Index and Google cardboard are all unsupported, Note you will need a PC to install programs with SideQuest, Phones are supported but it is not recommended, and they only support normal APKs, be wary of viruses if attempting such.